Burnside Avenue station

 The Burnside Avenue station is an express station on the IRT Jerome Avenue Line of the New York City Subway.
-Located at the intersection of Burnside and Jerome Avenues in the Morris Heights and University Heights neighborhoods of the Bronx, it is served by the 4 train at all times.
+Located at the intersection of Burnside and Jerome Avenues in the Morris Heights, Mount Hope, and University Heights neighborhoods of the Bronx, it is served by the 4 train at all times.
 It also serves as a rush hour short turn northern terminal for select 4 trains from Crown Heights–Utica Avenue.

 This station was constructed by the Interborough Rapid Transit Company as part of the Dual Contracts and opened in 1917.